mxfoyster/UsingRealData1/README.md

 the difference.
 This proves how inaccurate the data is if you do not average it.
 This is pretty basic stuff but I wanted to show how if you don't think things through, the data can misrepresent the data

+## Paddlesports Page

+I have made a page dedicated to paddlesports data which uses a slightly refactored version of the code that allows me to load more than one file and display a chart for each.

+Here I compare data for the paddlesports search phrase with the more direct phrases of *Canoeing*, *Kayaking* and *Paddleboarding*.
+I need to improve the way I handle asynchronous issues, I currently cheat with a delay.
+This might be an excellent opportunity to get to grips with `promises` and `Async Await` so watch this space.

 ## Problem with Github Push